JohannBillar/reactjs-boilerplate/README.md

-# ReactJS Project Boilerplate
+# ReactJS Project Boilerplate v2
 ## Repo created to quickly setup my React projects.
+## Inspired by Complete Intro to React, v3

 ### Quick start a project with:
+* Prettier
-* Webpack and webpack-dev-server
+* Webpack2 and webpack-dev-server
 * Babel 6
 * ESLint (extended with airbnb)
 * Jest